rezeile/algorithms/README.md

 ## Implementation of classic algorithms in C++

 Author: Eliezer Abate
-Last Edit: October 31 2017
+Last Edit: Februaryr 11 2019

-#### Brief Description
+### Brief Description

-The following is an implementation of common sorting, searching, string, and graph algorithms in C++.
-The list of algorithms below are found in the appendix section in Robert Segewick and Kevin Wayne's Introduction to Algorithms (Third Edition) on page 954.
+The following is an implementation of classic algorithms in C++.

 Each class of algorithms is located within its own directory.
 For example within the sorting directory, one can find the directories, 'quick-sort', 'merge-sort',